microsoftgraph/msgraph-sdk-design/tasks/FileUploadTask.md

         uploadSession,
         graphClient,
         uploadFile,  //the file to upload
-        fileSize,    //size of the chunks
+        fileSize,    //size of the slices
         DriveItem.class);

 // upload with the provided callback mechanism